 While we humans might love fireworks for the pretty colours, lights and sense of occasion they offer, animals don't see it that way.
 To a cat or a dog, fireworks are just explosions, and they generally hate them.
 Many pets can see and hear much better than we can, so the light and noise overloads their finely tuned senses.

 Most home contents policies probably won't cover pets as standard.
 You'll probably need pet insurance for that.
-But they probably shouldn't be there in the first place.
+But then it's best to keep them indoors.

 Remember, remember – lock your windows